- Governance of sustainability

 - Maintain FSC certification for 100% of our owned and leased forest lands and promote sustainable forest management

-- 100% of owned and leased forests certified
+- 100% of owned and leased forest lands remain certified

 Related case studies